infokiller/i3-workspace-groups/README.md

-After some time working, you become lazy and you want to get back to cat videos, but you promise yourself to get back to work in a few hours, and you don't want to lose your open winows.
+After some time working, you become lazy and you want to get back to cat videos, but you promise yourself to get back to work in a few hours, and you don't want to lose your open windows.
 So you press `Super+g` to switch the active work back to the default one.
 You should now see your workspaces in i3bar ordered as
 following: "1", "2", "3", "work:4".
 The focus will also shift to the first
 workspace in the default group ("1" in this case).